sarapv/sarapv.github.io/_teaching/2024_Aalto_tutorials.md

 ---
-title: "Mini-turotials on Monte Carlo methods"
+title: "Mini-tutorials on Monte Carlo methods"
 course: "MC, IS and SMC"
 collection: teaching
 category: lectures